telerik/winforms-docs/treeview/working-with-nodes/bring-a-node-into-view.md

 >important The **BringIntoView** method does not select the node!
 >

->note The **RadTreeViewElement** class defines an **AutoScrollOnClick** property which is by default set to *true*.
+>tip The **RadTreeViewElement** class defines an **AutoScrollOnClick** property which is by default set to *true*.
 This property determines whether to scroll horizontally the control ensuring that the clicked node is visible.
 >

 # See Also